JERSEY CITY PUBLIC SCHOOLS Safe Return Plan 2022-2023 School Year

-- As outlined in the JCPS Reopening Plan, remote learning is an extension of the classroom and therefore, all students will adhere to the Student Code of Conduct when physically in the building or in a remote learning environment.
-This includes but is not limited to; dress code, use of technology, HIB, sexting, and other inappropriate uses of technology, academic integrity, etc. An addendum indicated that students should wear uniforms while working remotely from home.
+- As outlined in the JCPS Reopening Plan, remote learning is an extension of the classroom.
+Therefore, all students will adhere to the Student Code of Conduct when physically in the building or a remote learning environment.
+This includes but is not limited to; dress code, use of technology, HIB, sexting, other inappropriate uses of technology, academic integrity, etc. An addendum indicated that students should wear uniforms while working remotely from home.

 In the event of District School closure, the following extended day activities would continue remotely:

 - High School Sports may continue, in in-person, depending on the circumstances.

 - Students are expected to have a district-issued device and the necessary instructional resources.
 Hotspots will be made available to any student who does not have internet access.

 - If the student does not have these resources, the school will be in contact to arrange for a safe pick-up of the necessary materials.

 - The Emergency Broadband Benefits is an FCC program to help families and households struggling to afford

 - internet service during the COVID-19 pandemic.
 Please view instructions on how to access the program HERE.

 In the event of school closings due to a Covid-19 outbreak, the JCPS is committed to ensuring that all students up to age 18 are provided nutritious meals throughout the closure.
 Meal distribution sites will be set up at convenient l locations so parents/guardians can pick up breakfast and lunch near their homes.

 Meal Service will continue during remote instruction at the sites listed below.
 Families may pick up breakfast and lunch between 11:00 a.m. and 1:00 p.m.